-The project will train school administrators to collect these fees from each participating family and deposit them into their school's revolving fund.
+The project will train school administrators to ensure that each participating family is depositing their children's fees into the school's revolving fund.
 Before the project begins, all families commit to paying into the fund, giving them a vested interest in the project's success.